On the linear scaling of entropy vs. energy in human brain activity, the Hagedorn temperature and the Zipf law: Abstract

 \section{Abstract}

 It is well established that the brain spontaneously traverses through a very large number of states.
 Nevertheless, despite its relevance to understanding brain function, a formal description of this phenomenon is still lacking.
-To this end, we introduce a machine learning based method allowing for the determination of the probabilities of all possible states at a given coarse-graining, from which all the thermodynamics can be derived.
+To this end, we introduce a machine learning based method allowing for the determination of the probabilities of all possible states at a given coarse-graining, as well as the density of states, from which all the thermodynamics can be derived.
 This is a challenge not unique to the brain, since similar problems are at the heart of the statistical mechanics of complex systems.
-This paper uncovers a linear scaling of the entropies and energies of the brain states, a behaviour first conjectured by Hagedorn to be typical at the limiting temperature in which ordinary matter disintegrates into quark matter.
-Equivalently, this establishes the existence of a Zipf law scaling underlying the appearance of a wide range of brain states.
+This paper provides a rigorous demonstration of the linear scaling of the entropies and energies of the brain states, a behaviour first conjectured by Hagedorn to be typical at the limiting temperature in which ordinary matter disintegrates into quark matter.
+Equivalently, this establishes the thermodynamics origin of the Zipf law scaling underlying the appearance of a wide range of brain states.
 Based on our estimation of the density of states for large scale functional magnetic resonance imaging (fMRI) human brain recordings, we observe that the brain operates asymptotically at the Hagedorn temperature.
 The presented approach is not only relevant to brain function but should be applicable for a wide variety of complex systems.